wavemaker/docs/website/blog/2021-09-01-angular-10-update.md

 ## What's in the Update

-This update impacts building WaveMaker apps outside WaveMaker using your own CI/CD system.
+This update impacts building WaveMaker apps using your own [CI/CD pipeline](/learn/app-development/deployment/deployment-overview) using the [Angular Build](/learn/app-development/deployment/build-options#angular-build).

 |Description| Current Version | Moving to|
 |---|---|---|